 - Under the age of 18: please see our instructions for obtaining a Consular Report of Birth Abroad and review our Consular Operations webpage to schedule an appointment at your nearest Consular Section;

 - Over the age of 18: you should review the information concerning transmission requirements to see if your parent(s) had the prerequisite physical presence in the United States required by U.S. citizenship law in effect at that time.

 Adults who wish to claim U.S. citizenship, please submit the following documents to the American Citizens Services section of the U.S. Embassy or the consulate nearest to your residence.
-Note: this process is similar to applying for a first U.S. passport, and at the end of the process, successful claimants of U.S. citizenship will be issued a passport.
+Successful adult claimants of U.S. citizenship will be issued a U.S. passport.